binaydhakal/RestApi/README.md

-# RestApi
+# Nodejs RestApi

-Its a simple api project.</br>
+# Its a simple node  api project.</br>
--- helps to get started with the big project
+It helps to get started with the node rest api project

-To start: </br>
+# To start: </br>
 npm install </br>
 npm start